-Splice App Tutorial for iPhone
+Splice App - Full Tutorial for iPhone

-You’ve decided you want to make a video on your iPhone?
+Want to make a video on your iPhone?

-In this post we are going to thoroughly go over how to edit a video on your iPhone using the Splice App.
+In this post we are going to go over how to edit a video on your iPhone using the Splice App.

 THE SPLICE EDITING TUTORIAL INDEX